About our Inpatient Unit redevelopment

 • Reduce noise and support better rest

-• Strengthen infection control
+• Improve infection control

 • Help people feel safe, settled and at ease